ORI-Muchim/AI-Latte/README.md

 # The repository is only accessible to people aged 19 and over. *PLEASE DO NOT CHECK* the repository for teenagers or children.

-## If you need a resource file, we can provide it for research purposes.
+## If you need a resource file, I can provide it for research purposes.
 Discord: 오리무침#7777

 [한국어 README.md](./README_Korean.md)